-When we’re talking about written content that can be spread about your brand, our minds usually come to customer reviews.
+When we’re talking about written content about your brand that can be widely published, our minds usually come to customer reviews.
 They are one of the most important buying features for a lot of people today, and they’re another crucial form of earned media.

 Services like Trusted Shops can help give your products the stamp of approval that a lot of consumers look for before making any decision online.
 While you are giving customers the space to give their input, this would still be considered earned media because you’re not paying for their comments, and it’s extremely authentic.